-Being the only man in a dormitory of females was not envisaged but, candidly, rolling out of our sleeping bags before dawn, walking by torchlight before breakfast and then carrying our rucksacks all day in the heat, we appreciated any bunk to crash on, no matter what the company.
+Being the only man in a dormitory of females was not intended but, candidly, rolling out of our sleeping bags before dawn, walking by torchlight before breakfast and then carrying our rucksacks all day in the heat, we appreciated any bunk to crash on, no matter what the company.
 In the first dormitory on our walk we were a diverse sextet; an older couple from Alaska, two newly weds from Israel and us British.

 At breakfast the following day we were joined by a French pilgrim who sat opposite us and, apart from the obligatory bonjour, contributed nothing else.
 Madame eventually managed to extract a few words from him.
 He was plainly not in a good place; it might have been marriage problems or business complications but we never found out; he wanted to give up the pilgrimage even though he had only just started.
 Madame did manage to persuade him to at least continue to Roncevaux where he could catch a coach back to Saint Jean.